-Santa Rosa Clergy Sexual Abuse Lawyer
+Santa Rosa Clergy Sexual Abuse Attorneys

 Many in the congregation want answers on their purpose in life and seek healing through the spiritual words of Catholicism.
 Most young and old parishioners put their faith in priests, bishops, and deacons in charge of providing guidance.
 Unfortunately, some clergy members use the authority given by the Catholic Church to harm others through sexual abuse and molestation.